In the Hodgson Seminar Room (2nd floor, room 200) OR in auditorium, depending on availability.

 March 16: The Act of Killing (2012).
 A documentary that challenges former Indonesian death squad leaders to reenact their real-life mass-killings in whichever cinematic genres they wish, including classic Hollywood crime scenarios and lavish musical numbers.

 March 23: Grizzly Man (2005).
 A devastating and heartrending take on grizzly bear activists Timothy Treadwell and Amie Huguenard, who were killed in October of 2003 while living among grizzlies in Alaska.
+Not suitable for young children.

 March 30: Encounters at the End of the World (2007).
 A documentary trip to visit the scientists at McMurdo Station in Antarctica, looking to capture the continent's beauty and investigate the characters living there.